After scoring the first 300 in Test cricket and setting all sorts of world records, Andy Sandham (above) played a Test again! © Getty Images

 On March 3, 1930 began a Test with one of the most bizarre scorecards.
 Abhishek Mukherjee looks back at one of the longest Tests ever that witnessed many a record being shattered.

 The Jamaican spectators probably called it a ‘yawnathon’.
 The statisticians possibly jumped up and down as every record was broken.
 Andy Sandham emerged a very happy man.
 And years later, Bill Lawry possibly took copious notes in the library when he researched on teams not enforcing follow-ons.

 But what really happened?

 Towards the end of the 1920s two teams were rewarded with the Test status — West Indies and New Zealand.
 Obviously, both teams were considered the minnows of world cricket.
-The Marylebone Cricket Club (MCC) was so sure that they would thrash the two teams easily that they did something unique – they sent two different teams, to the West Indies and New Zealand, on simultaneous tours.
+MCC was so sure that they would thrash the two teams easily that they did something unique – they sent two different teams, to the West Indies and New Zealand, on simultaneous tours.

 England won the first Test in New Zealand, but the Kiwis fought back well to draw the next three Tests — putting up a much better performance.
 West Indies, however, was another matter.
 The first Test at Bridgetown was drawn, and was highlighted by top-notch hundreds from Sandham and George Headley.
 There would be an encore later that series.